-Interested in literature, U Atreya Sarma is into writing poetry, freelance editing, book-reviewing and translating.
+U Atreya Sarma is a poet, freelance editor, book-reviewer and translator.
 His poems and writings (articles, editorials, reviews, forewords, translations) mostly in English and a sprinkling in Telugu – have appeared in various print/online media and anthologies.
-A freelance editor with 18 years of experience, he is Chief Editor of the Muse India e-journal (www.museindia.com) since Nov 2016, having joined its team since Nov 2009; he was Editor (Fiction) up to Mar-Apr 2017 issue; he handled its News & Events column also up to Sep 2017; and continues to handle Reviews and Telugu Literature sections.
+A freelance editor since Jan 1997, he is Chief Editor of the Muse India e-journal (www.museindia.com) since Nov 2016, having joined its team since Nov 2009; he was Editor (Fiction) up to Mar-Apr 2017 issue; he handled its News & Events column also up to Sep 2017; and continues to handle Reviews and Telugu Literature sections.
 His past editorship includes Bharatiya Pragna monthly and Cyberhood weekly.
 He is the official critic of Metverse Muse, an international journal of metrical poetry from Visakhapatnam; and is on the Advisory Board of Teesta: An International Journal of Poetry.

 As Contributing Editor (Telugu Literature), he has so far presented four exhaustive features on Telugu Literature in Muse India.
 He composed in English the profiles of 132 modern Telugu Stalwarts for the bilingual book Marapuraani Maanikyaalu (2010) (with wordy & pictorial sketches in Telugu by BNIM, a noted writer & artist).

-Atreya’s first collection of English poems, Sunny Rain-n-Snow, came out in May 2016.
+Atreya’s first collection of English poems, Sunny Rain-n-Snow (2016) made it to the top three poetry collections shortlisted for the Cochin Litfest Poetry Prize 2019.
 Atreya Sarma had for over 5 years (Jun 2013 to Jul 2018) featured and encouraged poets through a weekly column ‘Wordsmith’ in The Hans India, a Hyderabad based English daily.
 He has also guest-edited a Feature ‘India @ 70’ for the Aug 2017 issue of Setu magazine (http://www.segumag.com/p/setu-home.html).

 He holds an MA (English Litt), a PG Dip (Mass Communications & Telugu Translation Techniques), a BA (English Litt, Sanskrit Litt, History) and BSc (Botany, Zoology, Chemistry), and CAIIB (Part I) with mid-level managerial experience in SBI.